 Compound Inequalities

-Sometimes a single inequality doesn't capture what you need to express.
-Think about temperature: you might need it to be above freezing but below boiling.
-Or age restrictions: you need to be at least 16 but under 18.
-These situations require compound inequalities—two inequality conditions combined into one statement.
+A single inequality doesn't always capture what you need.
+Temperature might need to be above freezing and below boiling.
+An age restriction might require being at least 16 but under 18.
+These situations call for compound inequalities — two inequality conditions combined into one statement.

 Compound inequalities come in two flavors: AND inequalities (where both conditions must be true simultaneously) and OR inequalities (where satisfying either condition is enough).